 - 8 flour tortillas

-- 2 tbsp Korean Sunchang (or use Korean chili paste/Gochujang (or sriracha) optional*
+- 2 tablespoon Korean Sunchang chili paste (or use Korean chili paste/Gochujang (or sriracha optional*)

 - Juice from 2 limes